 The LA may require completion certification for construction and supervision be submitted to it on completion.
 Such certification may be required from the contractors undertaking the construction, or the developer, or the developer's professional advisor (if any).
 The certificates shall be in the form given in Schedules 1B and 1C.

-An appropriate level of supervision can be selected by reference to the Construction Monitoring Services information published by the Institution of Professional Engineers of New Zealand (IPENZ) and the Association of Consulting Engineers New Zealand (ACENZ).
+An appropriate level of supervision can be selected by reference to the Construction Monitoring Services information published by the Engineering New Zealand (INZ) and the Association of Consulting Engineers New Zealand (ACENZ).

 1.8.7 Connecting to existing services